arxanas/blog/_drafts/ergodox.md

 with `TPH`.
 In "stretches", the `FP` combination forms the 'ch' sound.

 Roughly, the letters are pronounced from left to right.
-The S on the left spans two keys; one can press either of them.
+The S on the left spans two keys; either works.

 {% image stretches.gif
          "The steno keyboard layout, typing the word \"stretches\"."
          "The steno keyboard layout, typing the word \"stretches\".
 Adapted from [qwertysteno.com](http://qwertysteno.com/Basics/Introduction.php)" %}

+Sometimes, the operator has to type two keys with one finger.
+The word "different" can be stroked as `TKEUFRPBT`, which involves four sets of keys that need two fingers to strike: `TK`, `EU`, `FR`, and `PB`.

+The phonetic translations are as follows:

+  * `TK` is the 'd' sound.
+  * `EU` is the short 'i' sound.
+  * `F` and `R` are just 'f' and 'r'.
+  * `PB` is the 'n' sound.
+  * `T` is just the 't' sound.

-Essentially this is an elaborate macro system that uses chording and a mnemonically laid-out keyboard.
+Essentially, this is an elaborate macro system that uses chording and a mnemonically laid-out keyboard.

 {% endaside %}